RoboSparrow/lxCheck/README.md

 # GruntWork

-GruntWork is a lightweight [Grunt](http://gruntjs.com/) boilerplate I use for small JS projects.
+GruntWork is a lightweight [Grunt](http://gruntjs.com/) boilerplate I am using for small JS projects.

 ## Install